minetest/minetest/doc/world_format.md

-    backend = sqlite3             - which DB backend to use for blocks (sqlite3, dummy, leveldb, redis, postgresql) player_backend = sqlite3      - which DB backend to use for player data readonly_backend = sqlite3    - optionally read-only seed DB (DB file _must_ be located in "readonly" subfolder) auth_backend = files          - which DB backend to use for authentication data mod_storage_backend = sqlite3 - which DB backend to use for mod storage server_announce = false       - whether the server is publicly announced or not load_mod_<mod> = false        - whether <mod> is to be loaded in this world
+    backend = sqlite3             - which DB backend to use for blocks (sqlite3, dummy, leveldb, redis, postgresql) player_backend = sqlite3      - which DB backend to use for player data readonly_backend = sqlite3    - optionally read-only seed DB (DB file _must_ be located in "readonly" subfolder) auth_backend = sqlite3        - which DB backend to use for authentication data
+    mod_storage_backend = sqlite3 - which DB backend to use for mod storage
+    server_announce = false       - whether the server is publicly announced or not load_mod_<mod> = false        - whether <mod> is to be loaded in this world